-TASK 5: Meter Survey
+TASK 5: METER SURVEY

-A correction to account for meter error is required if the initial unaccounted for water result (in line 4F) is greater than 10% (see attached water audit form).
+A correction to account for meter error is required if the initial unaccounted for water result (in line 4F) is 10% or greater (see attached water audit form).
 The applicant must perform a meter survey and use the information to correct the amounts listed in Task 2.
 The purpose of this survey is to determine a potential correction factor for metered water use by testing a representative sampling of meters of various ages.
 The survey also helps to determine the appropriateness for a meter change-out program.
-The permit applicant is required to randomly test 5% or 100 meters, whichever is less.
+The permit applicant is required to randomly test 5% or 100 meters whichever is less.
 The sampling must be a selection of meters representing an even distribution of type and age or cumulative lifetime flow.
 This requirement may be replaced by a documented meter change-out program that can provide an estimate of the overall meter accuracy.
 This survey will likely be less productive if greater than 80% of the small/medium meters are less than 5 years in age.

-TASK 6: Leak Detection Evaluation
+TASK 6: LEAK DETECTION EVALUATION

-If the total unaccounted for loss of the system from line 4F is 10% or greater, the applicant is required to evaluate the feasibility of completing the leak detection survey found on the water audit form.
-The applicant has the option to perform the leak detection immediately or to propose a one year program to improve water use accountability to below 10% and then to repeat the audit.
-If the second audit shows unaccounted-for water loss above 10%, the permittee must implement the leak detection program where feasible.
+If the total unaccounted for loss of the system from line 4F is greater than 10%, the applicant is required to evaluate the feasibility of performing a leak detection survey by completing the leak detection evaluation found on the water audit form.
+The applicant has the option to perform the leak detection immediately or to propose a one-year program to improve water use accountability to below 10%.
+The applicant must implement the leak detection program where feasible.

 For the purpose of the leak detection evaluation, it is assumed that 50% of the unaccounted-for water may be recovered.
 The cost of the leak detection survey can be estimated from past surveys or calculated from estimates.
-It is suggested the smaller systems check with the Florida Rural Water Association for guidance on cost estimates.
+It is suggested that the smaller systems check with the Florida Rural Water Association for guidance on cost estimates.